 Riverside, R.I.

 Known as “the Coney Island of New England” Crescent Park was open from 1886-1979.
 It became famous for attractions like its bandstands, haunted houses, midway games, roller coasters and boat rides.
 One of the most beautiful and beloved features of the park, however, was the Crescent Park Looff Carousel.
-It was hand carved by master woodcarver Charles I.D.
+It was handcarved by master woodcarver Charles I.D.
 Looff in 1895 and it is one of the only surviving parts of Crescent Park today.
 The City of East Providence acquired the carousel after Crescent Park closed, and it was declared a National Historic Landmark in 1987.
-Currently, the carousel is undergoing a massive restoration to ensure that people can keep enjoying it for generations to come.
-Hopefully it will reopen soon, and we can all get a chance at reaching the brass ring.
+Currently, the carousel is undergoing a massive restoration to ensure people can continue to enjoy it for generations to come.

-Looking for theme park discounts and more?
+Looking for more discounts?
 AAA members can get exclusive savings of up to 40% at concerts, theme parks, virtual events, museums and attractions.
 Go to AAA.com/Tickets.

-12 Thoughts on “Iconic Northeast Amusement Parks, Past and Present”
+24 Thoughts on “Iconic Northeast Amusement Parks, Past and Present

 Leave A Comment